 3. Flavorful and Nutritious Dishes

-The porous nature of earthenware allows for slow and even cooking while retaining the natural juices in food.
-This causes the flavors of all the ingredients to slowly blend together to create fuller flavors and enhanced aroma.
+The porous nature of earthenware allows for slow and even cooking and helps to retain the natural juices.
+The ingredients slowly blend together to create fuller flavors and an enhanced aroma.

 A clay pot is a good base for a healthy and flavorful meal.
 The food is cooked slowly in a closed environment inside the pot.
-There isn’t much loss of nutrients and all cooking fluids are incorporated into the dish, making the meals taste delicious.
+There is no loss of nutrients and all cooking fluids are incorporated into the dish, making the taste more delicious.

 5. Heat Retaining Capability

-All foods are cooked at low to medium heat, using 1/2 the energy.
+All foods are cooked at low to medium heat, using less energy.
 The heat-retaining capacity of a clay pot helps food stay hot longer.
 You can turn off the stove 5 minutes before your food is fully cooked and the residual heat will finish cooking.
-Clay also can keep food warm for several hours after taking it out of the oven.
+Clay also can keep food warm for several hours after taking the pot out of the oven.